Beulah-Matt/portfolio/readme.md

 <h1>My experience</h1>

 <!-- EXPERIENCE I -->
-<h2 align="left">Project Kujali</h2>
+<h2 align="left">Project Hazina</h2>

 <p align="right"><b>2023</b></p>

 <p>
-  Kujali is a financial manager that allows businesses to plan for their spending through financial forecasts, and then to track their actual expenditure against what was forecasted.
+  Hazina is a storage booking application allowing for customers to book storage spaces depending on their location and  types of items stored.
 </p>
 <p>
   <!-- Add summary of your own contributions -->
-  I have developed the base architecture for the financial management system, as well as designed and tested different cards for the development team to implement.
+  I have developed the base architecture for the storage management system, as well as designed the backend
 </p>
 <br/>